aranhil/qgrepGUI/README.md

    ![OpenFile](https://github.com/aranhil/qgrepGUI/assets/755601/3c8974e7-e93f-4c45-9732-64626ec6e9e0)

 ### Customize colors
    There are three color schemes available: **Auto**, **Dark**, and **Light**.
 The **Auto** color scheme grabs the IDE's colors automatically, so you can use any custom theme you want.
-   You also have the option to override any color used in the currently selected color scheme.
+You also have the option to override any color used in the currently selected color scheme:

 ![Colors](https://github.com/aranhil/qgrepGUI/assets/755601/92359355-4932-419c-ac32-d0fb56d93ed3)